nashville-software-school/github-workflow/BRANCH_UPDATE.md

 # Add and commit changes if there are any
 git status

-# Checkout the develop branch
+# Switch to the develop branch
-git checkout develop
+git switch develop

 # Pull the latest changes from the remote repository
 git pull